On August 18, 2021, we approved the Clallam County Shoreline Master Program (SMP) comprehensive update.

-We used mail and email to notify stakeholders and those who had expressed prior interest. we received thirteen written comment letters.
-Comments focused on a variety of issues, including aquaculture, buffers, climate change, critical areas, habitat protection, mitigation, no net loss, restoration, stabilization, tribal treaty rights, vegetation conservation, and other topics.
-The county’s responses to issues raised are incorporated in the Attachment D Responsiveness Summary
+Mail and email notices were used to notify interested parties of the public comment period and to encourage public participation and comment.
+A total of 13 comment submittals were received from three individuals and 13 organizations or agencies.
+Comments focused on a variety of issues, including aquaculture, buffers, climate change, critical areas, habitat protection, mitigation, no net loss, restoration, stabilization, Tribal treaty rights, vegetation conservation, and other topics.
+On April 10, 2019, we sent a summary of comments to the county for their response.
+The public comments and county responses to issues raised are incorporated in the Attachment D Responsiveness Summary.

 Documents related to approval

 Note: All documents are PDF